alejandra-rojas/TheUltimate-RecipeManager/README.md

 - **Optimized Print Formatting** to fit recipes on a single page.
 - **Share Your Collection** with read-only access for others
 - **Email Sharing** to send recipes directly.

+## Frontend

+This is a React application styled with Tailwind CSS.
+It utilizes Tanstack Query for data fetching and Tanstack Router for routing.

+## Backend

+The backend is built with a .NET Web API and connected to a SQL database.